An Employer's Guide to Workers' Comp Insurance

-As a responsible employer, you want to make sure your employees' safety is taken into account before they ever punch their first time card.
-Fortunately having the right workers' compensation insurance can help you achieve this.
+As a responsible employer, you want to ensure your employees' safety is taken into account before they ever punch their first time card.
+Fortunately, having the right workers' compensation insurance can help you achieve this.
+A workers' comp policy can reimburse injured or ill employees for the cost of medical care and replace a portion of their lost wages if they need to miss work due to the incident.

 It's important to know your responsibilities as an employer, as far as offering workers' comp for your crew.
 An independent insurance agent can help you get set up with enough coverage to protect your business and its employees alike.
+They'll ensure your policy provides enough coverage to satisfy your state's workers' compensation laws and regulations, too.
 Until then, here's a look at what you need to know about workers' comp as an employer.

 What Is Workers' Compensation Insurance?